 Defining Metrics for Success in Supply Chain Design

-I consistently see a gap with teams not having the metrics in place to measure their supply chain design organization.
+I consistently see a gap with teams not having the metrics and supply chain analytics in place to measure their supply chain design organization.
 Or if they do have something in place, it’s simply to track savings opportunities identified through their projects.
 While savings is probably one of the most important things a design team can deliver, it doesn’t help measure the team’s effectiveness or drive the development of the individuals and team.
 It’s the value realized (not just identified) that is the important metric to the larger organization.

 Through my discussions, it will often come up that professionals want to track metrics.
 However, they don’t really know how to approach it, so it never becomes a priority.
 From my perspective, it should be a major priority.
 Having a scorecard in place is essential for a design organization because it’s become increasingly more important to have a mechanism to prove your worth.
-If the larger organization is unaware of what’s being delivered through the design team, some may view it as not being a required function.
+If the larger organization is unaware of what’s being delivered through the design team, some may no longer view it as a required function.

 Defining Your Metrics for Success in Supply Chain Design